farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 ```

 #### 7. Compute promotion frequency for each SKU
 Compute how often the product was promoted.
-We use followinf formulation to calculate promotion frequency: Total times of promotions in all stores and all weeks / [(total number of stores) + (total weeks)]
+We use following formulation to calculate promotion frequency: Total times of promotions in all stores and all weeks / [(total number of stores) + (total weeks)]
 **- Parameter :**
 ``cleaned_df``: a full data frame of weekly sales data, upc information, and other new variables (``unit_price``, ``sales``, and ``prom``)
 ``agg``: a data frame that ranks each product's poplarity by its sales percentage